Black-Scholes in a CEV random environment: Model and main results

 In order to study the small-maturity behaviour of the implied volatility, one could, whenever the moment generating function of the stock price is available in closed form (e.g. in the case $p\in \{0,1/2\}$), apply the methodology developed in~\cite{FJ10}.
 The latter is based on the G\"artner-Ellis theorem, which, essentially, consists of finding a smooth convex pointwise limit (as $\tau$ tends to zero) of some rescaled version of the cumulant generating function.
 In the case where $p=1/2$, it is easy to show that

-The nature of this limiting behaviour falls outside the scope of the G\"artner-Ellis theorem, which requires strict convexity of the limiting rescaled cumulant generating function.
+The nature of this limiting behaviour falls outside the scope of the G\"artner-Ellis theorem, which requires $|\Lambda^Z_0(u)|$ to diverge to infinity as~$u$ approaches the boundaries $\pm 2 / (\xi\sqrt{t})$.
 It is easy to see that any other rescaling would yield even more degenerate behaviour.
 One could adapt the proof of the G\"artner-Ellis theorem, as was done in~\cite{JR2013} for the small-maturity behaviour of the forward implied volatility smile in the Heston model (see also~\cite{DMJR15} and references therein for more examples of this kind).
 In the case~\eqref{eq:SmallTimeMGF12}, we are exactly as in the framework of~\cite{JR2013}, in which the small-maturity smile (squared) indeed explodes as $\tau^{-1/2}$, precisely the same explosion as the one in~\eqref{eq:genblowup}.
 Unfortunately, as we mentioned above, the moment generating function of the stock price is not available in general, and this approach is hence not amenable here.